top of page

 Ambrose, 2021-2023, trained in Building and Construction.

-All the courses offered are aligned with the needs of Uganda, which are:
+All the courses offered are aligned with the needs of Uganda:

 • Hairdressing